MastafaF/CogniCraft/README.md

     ```bash
     python cognicraft_rag.py
     ```
-5.  **View the results:**
+5.  **View results:**
-    The script will print the results from both approaches, allowing you to compare their effectiveness.
+    The script will print the results of both hybrid search approaches, showing how they retrieve and rank documents based on the query.